Free Consultation

 – Perception

-Sensation is the pickup of information by our sensory receptors, for example, the eyes, ears, skin, nostrils, and tongue.
-In vision, sensation occurs as rays of light are collected by the eye and focused on the retina.
+Sensation is the raw input of information by our sensory receptors—for example, the eyes, ears, skin, nostrils, and tongue.
+In vision, sensation occurs when rays of light are collected by the eye and focused on the retina.
 In hearing, sensation occurs as waves of pulsating air are collected by the outer ear and transmitted through the bones of the middle ear to the cochlear nerve.

-On the other hand, perception — also called processing — is interpreting what is sensed.
-For example, the physical events transmitted to the retina may be interpreted as a particular color, pattern, or shape.
-Likewise, the physical events picked up by the ear may be interpreted as musical sounds, a human voice, noise, and so forth.
-In essence, then, perception means interpretation.
+Perception, also called processing, is the brain’s interpretation of what is sensed.
+For example, the light striking the retina may be interpreted as a particular color, pattern, or shape.
+Similarly, sounds collected by the ears may be interpreted as music, a human voice, or background noise.
+In essence, perception means interpretation.

 • Visual perception is the cognitive component of interpreting visual stimuli.
-Simpler said, visual perception is what the brain does with what the eye sees.
+Simply put, it is what the brain does with what the eyes see.

-• Auditory perception is the ability to identify, interpret, and attach meaning to sound; it is what the brain does with what the ears hear.
+• Auditory perception is the ability to identify, interpret, and assign meaning to sound—it is what the brain does with what the ears hear.

-• Phonological awareness, especially phonemic awareness.
-Phonemic awareness is the ability to hear and manipulate the individual sounds (phonemes) in words and is at the heart of reading.
+• A related skill is phonological awareness, particularly phonemic awareness—the ability to hear and manipulate the individual sounds (phonemes) in words.
+This auditory skill is at the heart of learning to read.

 – Attention